The Wisdom To Survive

 Although we had held previous public events, the screening of Wisdom to Survive felt like the first high profile “outing” of the Bristol branch of the DANCE.
 The core group had been gathering together regularly for a few months, and exploring our inner and outer responses to the climate crisis.
 We were now ready to hold an event that would both promote awareness of DANCE and create a space for people to deepen to their feelings on the question of our changing planet and the actions that we feel called to take in response.
 To that end we started the screening with a short silence and also allowed people some time for silence when the final credits had rolled before moving into the latter part of the evening – a spiral council.
 This ancient council meeting form allowed a small council of five people at any one time to be supported in listening and speaking from their hearts, surrounded by the larger circle of the group.
 It offered a way for them to share and process what had arisen for them, while being held in awareness and witnessed by the rest of the group.
 People could move from being witnesses to being part of the small inner council at any time.

-The Wisdom to Survive trailor.
+We previously had the Wisdom to Survive trailor here, but it is no longer available.
 For more details on the film click here.

 As the room gently darkened around the candlelight at the centre of the circle people across all ages came forwards, some sharing their grief, others setting new intentions.
 Some were clearly inspired by the playfulness and joy of the children, those growing their own food in community, and the activists and thinkers in the film.
 Others expressed grief at all that we are losing right now.
 Altogether the event created an intimate and collaborative sense of community, and brought to mind a tangible feeling of lineage through the ages, as if sitting around the camp fire with the elders.